aaronparker/aaronparker.github.io/_posts/2008-04-21-getting-rid-of-that-unblock-button.md

 tags:
   - Group Policy
 ---
-I actually don&#8217;t mind UAC at all, but this button is really annoying:
+I actually don't mind UAC at all, but this button is really annoying:

 <img border="0" alt="FilePropertiesUnblock" src="http://stealthpuppy.com/wp-content/uploads/2008/04/filepropertiesunblock.png" width="451" height="337" />

 You will usually see this on the properties of files you have downloaded from the Internet but it also manifests itself in other file copies too, such as copying a ZIP file to a server.
-The inbuilt Windows ZIP tool won&#8217;t open ZIP files marked like this at all, even if you click Unblock.
+The inbuilt Windows ZIP tool won't open ZIP files marked like this at all, even if you click Unblock.

 To banish this once and for all, enable the following setting in a domain GPO or the local Group Policy: